mloskot/qt-creator-plugin-boostbuild/README.md

 Overview
 --------

-The idea is extremely simple:
+The idea of the Boost.Build plugin is extremely simple - three main features:

 * **Open** a Jamfile as a project in Qt Creator
 * **Build** a project in Qt Creator as it is configured by its Jamfile(s).